nuxtlabs/nuxt-llms/README.md

 ### Nuxt Content

 Nuxt Content ^3.2.0 comes with built-in support for LLMs documentation.
 You can use `nuxt-llms` with `@nuxt/content` to efficiently write content and documentation for your website and generate LLM-friendly documentation without extra effort.
-Content module uses `nuxt-llms` hooks and automatically adds all your contents into `llms.txt` and `llms_full.txt` documentation.
+Content module uses `nuxt-llms` hooks and automatically adds all your contents into `llms.txt` and `llms-full.txt` documentation.

 All you need is to install both modules and write your content files in the `content` directory.